'Be decent to one another': Veterans, families advise on how to honor fallen servicemembers on Memorial Day

-CLEARWATER, Fla. — In Clearwater this Memorial Day, people came together at Veterans Memorial Plaza at Crest Lake Park to honor those who sacrificed their lives in military service.
+CLEARWATER, Fla. — In Clearwater this Memorial Day, people joined together at Veterans Memorial Plaza at Crest Lake Park to honor those who sacrificed their lives in military service.

 For many in attendance, those sacrifices hit close to home.